Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

     * Write a comment
     * Expand to see previous comments
     * Integrate comments in '@' style without going more than one level deep
+* Put title and message word limit for notification (admin)
+* Send email along with the notification